 It’s up to the teacher to set their own price on Langu.
 This depends entirely on your qualifications, experience, and area of expertise.
 If you browse the English teachers on Langu, you’ll see prices anywhere from $13/hour up to $40.

 For newer teachers with less experience, you’ll want to start in a lower price range to attract students.
 If you have 20+ years of experience and can teach test prep and business English, obviously you can start much higher.

-Another thing you can do on Langu is to offer packages of 5 or 10 lessons at a discounted rate to encourage students to book multiple lessons at a time.
+Another thing you can do on Langu is to offer packages of 5, 10, and 20 lessons at a discounted rate to encourage students to book multiple lessons at a time.

 I’ve been doing this and have found that most students take you up on the package deals.
 Keep this in mind when setting your prices so that you don’t end up charging too much or too little.
 It’s a bit tricky and it’s something I’m still learning!

 Of course, how much you can make on Langu also depends on how much time you have available and how many bookings you actually get.
 The good news is that it doesn’t take that long to fill up your available times by having a consistent schedule and delivering quality lessons.

 Another thing I like about Langu is that they run ads directly to my profile and I had to permit them to do this.
 I think it’s been very helpful in filling my schedule.
 Now I’m beginning to get new students just from word-of-mouth!

 If you can build up a decent student base and manage to book a few hours each day for 3-4 days a week, you can definitely make around $400-500 a month.
 Not bad for a side hustle you can do in your living room!